 Medical Malpractice Laws in West Virginia

-Medical Malpractice is a complex, multi-faceted, and ever-changing field of legal practice.
-However, some background knowledge is good to have if you must bring a case against a healthcare professional while using a medical malpractice law firm in West Virginia.
+Medical malpractice is a complex, multi-faceted, and ever-changing field of law; however, some background knowledge is good to have if you must bring a case against a healthcare professional while using a law firm in Charleston.

 The following are a few quick facts about malpractice law:

 Why expert testimony is needed for your claim.
-Under medical malpractice laws in West Virginia, it must be proven that the defendant failed to uphold a reasonable standard of care for his or her profession, and that this failure led to injury on behalf of the plaintiff.
+Under medical negligence laws in Charleston, it must be proven that the defendant failed to uphold a reasonable standard of care for his or her profession, and that this failure led to injury on behalf of the plaintiff.
 In order to provide evidence for this, expert testimony usually must be presented, often in the form of statements and testimony by medical professionals who are highly regarded in their field.

 Damage award limits.
-West Virginia medical malpractice law places monetary limits on the damages you can collect if the doctor in question has medical malpractice insurance for one million dollars or more.
+Our state’s medical malpractice law places monetary limits on the damages you can collect if the doctor in question has malpractice insurance for one million dollars or more.
 Noneconomic damages, such as compensation for the pain and suffering due to your injuries, are limited to $250,000, while actions that involve traumatic injuries are limited to $500,000.
-We do our best to reach a malpractice settlement for you, but if the insurance company for the doctor or hospital is not reasonable, we use our combined 160 years experience to take your case to trial to get you the compensation you and your family deserve.
+We’ll do our best to reach a malpractice settlement for you, but if the insurance company for the doctor or hospital is not reasonable, we’ll use our combined 150 years of experience to take your case to trial to get you the compensation you and your family deserve.

 Requirements to File a Medical Malpractice Claim

 Medical malpractice claims are innately complex and often difficult to fight in court.
-This is because hospitals and medical facilities in West Virginia tend to be owned by powerful corporations backed by legal departments that are often comfortable finding any loophole possible to avoid letting a claim go through.
-To succeed with your claim, you’ll need a medical mistake attorney who’s familiar with complex cases, the loopholes corporations sometimes use, and local and statewide malpractice laws.
+This is because hospitals and medical facilities in Charleston tend to be owned by powerful corporations backed by legal departments that are often comfortable finding any loophole possible to avoid letting a claim go through.
+To succeed with your claim, you’ll need an attorney who’s familiar with complex cases, the loopholes corporations sometimes use, and local and statewide malpractice laws.

-Our legal team at DiTrapano Barrett DiPiero McGinley & Simmons, PLLC is experienced with handling complex medical malpractice cases and we know what evidence and testimony your case requires to succeed.
+Our legal team at DiPiero Simmons McGinley & Bastress, PLLC is experienced with handling complex cases and we know what evidence and testimony your case requires to succeed.
 We have the resources to put together a strong claim.

-In West Virginia, the following information will need to be proven before a medical malpractice claim can be successful:
+In Charleston, the following information will need to be proven before a med mal claim can be successful: